jessxwu/jessxwu.github.io/src/content/blog/post-3.md

 excerpt: Front-end development is not just about writing code; it's also about working seamlessly with others to create outstanding user experiences.
 publishDate: 'October 6 2023'
 tags:
-  - Web
+  - web
   - UX
-  - Web development
+  - web development
 seo:
   image:
     src: '/post-3.jpg'